Emma-Marie/assignment4_Emma-Marie/README.md

 - Running ```image_search.py```:
     Type "python3 src/image_search.py --subfolder --number".
     - The subfolder argument is the name of one of the four subfolers Chandelier, Dome, Frescoes, and Lunette, from which the target image should be found.
 If no subfolder is chosen, "Frescoes" is the default folder.
     - The number argument is refering to the image, which you want as the target image.
 The number is not the image name, but refers to the order in which the images lay in the folder.
-If no image number is chosen, 1 is the default number.
+If no image number is chosen, 0 is the default number.
-    The comment below is an example with image number 10 in the Dome folder as the target image:
+    The comment below is an random example with image number 10 in the Dome folder as the target image:

                 python3 src/image_search.py --subfolder Dome --number 10